Both state and federal laws regulate marijuana possession, sale, and cultivation. Arkansas classifies marijuana as a Schedule VI substance.

 Delivery, cultivation, or possession of 500 pounds or more of marijuana is considered trafficking, a Class Y felony.

-Additional penalties apply for delivery of marijuana to a minor (younger than 18).
-Depending on the circumstances, the court may double or add ten years to the underlying sentence.
+Additional penalties apply for the delivery of marijuana to a minor (younger than 18).
+Depending on the circumstances, the court may double or add 10 years to the underlying sentence.

 Arkansas makes it illegal to use drug paraphernalia or possess drug paraphernalia with intent to use it.
 Paraphernalia includes items that are used to:

-It's also a crime to deliver drug paraphernalia to a person under age 18 who is at least three years younger than the defendant.
+It's also a crime to deliver drug paraphernalia to a person younger than 18 who is at least three years younger than the defendant.
 If the drug paraphernalia is delivered in furtherance of a felony violation, the offense is a Class B felony.
 In all other cases, it's a Class A misdemeanor.

-Arkansas law provides enhanced penalties for marijuana crimes involving the following circumstances.
+Arkansas law provides enhanced penalties for marijuana crimes occurring in correctional facilities or drug-free zones or involving a criminal enterprise.

 A defendant convicted of possession of marijuana in a state, county, city, or juvenile detention facility will be punished under the next higher criminal classification.

-Arkansas permits an additional ten years' incarceration for delivery, cultivation, trafficking, and class C or higher possession crimes committed within 1,000 feet of these facilities:
+Arkansas permits an additional 10 years' incarceration for delivery, cultivation, trafficking, and class C or higher possession crimes committed within 1,000 feet of a city or state park, public or private school, college, university campus, school bus stop, skating rink, community center, recreation center, video arcade, public housing project, drug or alcohol treatment, daycare center, place of worship, or shelter.

 Engaging in a continuing criminal enterprise is an unclassified felony.
-A "continuing criminal enterprise" occurs when a defendant derives substantial income from an enterprise carried out with at least five other people and involving in the commission of a series of two or more felonies.
+A "continuing criminal enterprise" occurs when a defendant derives substantial income from an enterprise involving two or more felonies and at least five other people.

 Defendants face a sentence that is twice that of the underlying crime.
 The penalty for a second conviction is incarceration for a period that is three times that of the underlying crime.